hanzhi227/Capstone1/README.md

 ![SO2 Life Correlation](images/bootstrap_SO2.png)

+After bootstrapping 3000 samples and finding the correlations, we get this pearson r distribution.
 Even though there is a 87% chance that r < 0, r = 0 correlation lies within the 95% confidence interval thus we __fail to reject__ the __null__ hypothesis.

 ------